-In some cases, expert evidence need only be a translation of technical aspects and no expert opinion will be required.
-In other words, once the fact evidence has been explained by an expert the conclusions to be drawn may be obvious.
-Most practising experts draw an important distinction between resultant evidence (the outcome of factual analysis) and expert opinion, a distinction which may be less obvious to non-specialist counsel and tribunal.
+In some cases, expert evidence need only be a translation of certain technical aspects of an issue and no expert opinion will really be required.
+In other words, once the fact evidence has been explained by an expert, the conclusions to be drawn may be obvious.
+Most practising experts draw an important distinction between resultant evidence (the outcome of factual analysis) and expert opinion, a distinction that may be less obvious to non-specialist counsel and tribunal.
 For instance, following money through a complex web of offshore and company transactions (to use a common example) involves a degree of forensic skill, but the determination of the final destination of funds is one of resultant evidence.
 Expert opinion in this scenario may result from the consequence of the loss of those funds, not their determined disposition.

 What makes good expert evidence is therefore the expert’s ability to communicate complex issues clearly, precisely and without compromising on detail or meaning.
-Understanding and communicating are different skills, and only the latter is useful to the tribunal.
+The expert’s understanding and ability to communicate are different skills, and only the latter is useful to the tribunal.
 In choosing an expert, counsel should consider both expertise and experience: expertise, because someone who is not an expert in their field will generally be a bad choice and will almost invariably come unstuck in cross-examination; experience, because of the unique way in which expertise is challenged in adversarial proceedings.
-The work of an expert is, in practice, part ‘journey’ and part ‘translation’ as, regardless of what is found, however complex or esoteric, it has to be communicated succinctly and clearly in arbitral proceedings for it to be of use to the tribunal.
-This ability to communicate will allow an expert to contribute to the overall advocacy of a party’s case.
+The work of an expert is, in practice, part ‘journey’ and part ‘translation’, as, regardless of what is found, however complex or esoteric, it has to be communicated succinctly and clearly in arbitral proceedings for it to be of use to the tribunal.
+This ability to communicate will allow an expert to contribute to the overall advancement of a party’s case.

 Experts not advocates: style